River Ridge Development Authority Board of Directors

 The River Ridge Development Authority

-is governed by a Board of Directors that are appointed by five participating jurisdictions.
+is governed by a Board of Directors.
+The members of the Board of Directors are appointed by five participating jurisdictions.
 The roles and responsibilities of these participating jurisdictions were defined by an Interlocal Agreement adopted in 1999, amended in 2000 and affirmed by the Indiana Attorney General.

 - Meetings are held on the third Monday of the month except for January and February where the third Monday falls on a holiday.